Looking for the best things to do in Amman, Jordan? Look no further.

-The Amman Citadel is one of the oldest continually inhabited places in the world.
+The Amman Citadel is famed for being one of the oldest continually inhabited sites on Earth.
 It has been occupied since the Neolithic period (between 10,000 – 2,000 BC).

 This place has passed hands through various civilizations over the years.
 Namely, the Nabateans, the Romans, the Greeks, and numerous others have once occupied this land.

 Look out for a giant stone head sculpture that protrudes from the ground.
 This marks the location of the Roman Temple of Hercules.
 The Byzantine basilica is equally interesting and contains several fading frescoes.